 342 |

-Whether a depreciation or amortization expense was recognized depends on if the ROU was recognized in PP&E (depreciation) or separately from PP&E (amortization).
+Whether a depreciation or amortization expense is recognized depends on if the ROU is recognized in PP&E (depreciation) or outside PP&E (amortization).

 XYZ elected to depreciate / amortize the asset straight-line to a zero residual | salvage value: 3,947 ÷ 12 = 328.92.

-Whether an accumulation account us used depends on if the ROU was recognized under IFRS or US GAAP.
+Whether an accumulation account is used depends on if the ROU is recognized in PP&E or outside PP&E.

-This table illustrates the amortization of the liability using the effect interest method.
+This schedule illustrates the amortization of the liability using the effective interest method.

-However, if this transaction was recognized under US GAAP, it would be an operating lease and a straight-line expense would be recognized.
+However, if this transaction were recognized under US GAAP, it would be classified as an operating lease, and a straight-line expense would be recorded.
 An illustration of the GAAP for operating leases is presented below.

 P |